Skip to content

 Uniform acceleration occurs when an object experiences a constant force, causing it to change its speed at a steady rate.
 The rate of change of velocity is constant in uniform acceleration, and the object’s speed increases or decreases by the same amount in each unit of time.

-Definition: The term rectilinear acceleration means the rate of increase of velocity along a straight-line path in a unit time.
-When the velocity of an object changes, it could be said to accelerate or decelerate.
-On the other hand, we can define acceleration as the increasing rate of change of velocity with time.
-Additionally, deceleration is defined as the decreasing rate of change velocity with time.
-The other names for deceleration are retardation or negative deceleration.
+Definition: The term Rectilinear Acceleration means the rate of increase of velocity along a straight-line path in a unit time.
+An object can accelerate or decelerate when its velocity continues to change.
+Deceleration is the decreasing rate of change velocity with time.
+The other names for DECELERATION are RETARDATION or NEGATIVE DECELERATION.

 Acceleration or Decelaration (a) = Change in Velocity / Time taken for the change